 The purpose of the Leadership Program is to nurture and develop young leaders in the community by creating a dynamic learning experience with the cooperation and mentorship of local business leaders.
 Specifically, the program aims to assist young participants in making real connections with businesses, entrepreneurs, and government leaders, thus helping them realize their full leadership potential and the community that surrounds them.

 The Workforce Innovation and Opportunity Act of 2014 states: "Every youth provider is required to include 10 program elements.
 One of the program elements is Leadership Development, and leadership opportunities which may include community service and peer centered activities encouraging responsibility and other positive social behaviors during non-school hours as appropriate."

-The Career Institute has developed a successful program called the The Leadership Program, which satisfies this requirement to run our program.
+The Career Institute has developed a successful program called the The Leadership Connection, which satisfies this requirement to run our program.

 Take a look!
 Here is a little taste of the

 Leadership Program Experience in our Big Bear location.

 The goals of the Leadership Connection Program are to: